Disclosures

 Methodology

-To make our top picks for best peer-to-peer lenders, we considered those lenders that offer peer-to-peer loans.
+To make our top picks for best peer-to-peer lenders, we considered lenders that offer peer-to-peer loans.
 We then compared them on features including:

 • Online reputation: We compared ratings and user reviews from a variety of sites, including ConsumerAffairs.
 We also reviewed for government or legal actions related to marketplace misconduct within the last three years.